-Below, is a graphic I created to explain the differences.
+Below, is a graphic I created to explain basic differences.

 Overview: Which Trademark Symbol Should I Use?